Take the trail

 [Return to start]

-8. Cafe and dragon blood tree
+8. Cafe and exotic trees

 Close to Wakefield Road, this is an unassuming, timber-framed, weatherboard building.
 It looks relatively modern but somewhat surprisingly, dates from the 1880s.